Tech-Tac/nebulon/README.md

 ## Main Features

-- Near-native performance: no more resource-hungry Chromium instances or Javascript runtimes.
+- **Near-native performance**: no more resource-hungry Chromium instances or Javascript runtimes.

 And that's about it for now, but there are other features planned and being worked on, including:

-- Background notifications: get notifications from all of your accounts without having to keep the app open and consuming memory.
+- **Background notifications**: get notifications from all of your accounts without having to keep the app open and consuming memory.

-- Modular UI: fullscreen a particular channel or pop it into its own window.
+- **Modular UI**: fullscreen a particular channel or pop it into its own window.

-- Theme customization: customize your interface theme globally or per-server.
+- **Customization**: customize your interface theme globally or per-server.

-If you want a feature added here, you can create an issue or start working on it.
+If you want a feature added, you can open an issue and/or start working on it.
 Please note that features that violate Discord's terms of service won't be accepted.

 ## Acknowledgements